Agriculture in Thailand: Phytophthora infestans

-The JP-2 genotype - also known as SIB-1, a subpopulation of A1 with a IIa mitochondrial haplotype - was found here by Akino et al 2010, and is genetically close to European populations.
+The JP-2 genotype - also known as SIB-1, a subpopulation of A1 with a IIa mitochondrial haplotype – was found here by Akino et al 2010, and is genetically close to European populations.
 It is shared with Japan, China, and Korea.
-TH-1 (in the Ia mtDNA haplotype, of the A2 mating type) is shared with southwest China and Nepal, as reported for samples from 1994-1997 by Guo et al 2010.
-The US-1 population - a subtype of A1 in the Ib mt haplotype - is shared with China, India, Nepal, Japan, Taiwan, and Vietnam.
+TH-1 (in the Ia mtDNA haplotype, of the A2 mating type) is shared with southwest China and Nepal, as reported for samples from 1994 to 1997 by Guo et al 2010.
+The US-1 population – a subtype of A1 in the Ib mt haplotype – is shared with China, India, Nepal, Japan, Taiwan, and Vietnam.
 It is first known in Asia from a Thai sample from 1981, but not reported until Saville and Ristaino 2020.
 A2 was unknown here until a restriction fragment length polymorphism (TH-1) was found in a 1994 sample by Gotoh et al 2005.
 Other samples from the same year from Chiang Mai, analysed by Nishimura et al 1999, showed both A1 (specifically US-1) and A2 (specifically a metalaxyl-sensitive genotype) on potato, but only US-1 on tomato.
-Twenty-five samples from 2000-2002 were found (by Petchaboon et al 2014) to have RG57s that matched European populations of the IIa mtDNA haplotype, of the A1 mating type - another two being other A1s.
+Twenty-five samples from 2000 to 2002 were found (by Petchaboon et al 2014) to have RG57s that matched European populations of the IIa mtDNA haplotype, of the A1 mating type – another two being other A1s.
 They used Day et al 2004's nomenclature for this almost universal potato parasite lineage, calling it RF006.
 This result was confirmed by a pers. comm. from employees of Agriculture Victoria in 2020, who know it as the simple sequence repeat genotype EU 8 A1 from samples they have from 2009 from Thailand.
-This is probably the same lineage that was found in 2006-2009 samples and reported by Jaimasit and Prakob in 2010 - 117 of them all being A1, IIa.
+This is probably the same lineage that was found in 2006–2009 samples and reported by Jaimasit and Prakob in 2010 – 117 of them all being A1, IIa.
 Their samples were mostly metalaxyl-sensitive but with some -intermediate and some -resistant.